Inspector warned duck boat company of design flaws last year

 Since 1999, duck boats have been linked to the deaths of more than 40 people, with a troubled safety record on the road and water alike.
 Their height can obscure cars, pedestrians or bicycles from a driver's view, and maintenance problems can be severe.

-Paul said he won't know until the boat that sand is recovered from the lake whether it's one of the two dozen he inspected for Ripley Entertainment in August 2017.
+Paul said he won't know until the boat that sank is recovered from the lake whether it's one of the two dozen he inspected for Ripley Entertainment in August 2017.

 The U.S. Coast Guard said the boat that sank was built in 1944 and had passed an inspection in February, The Kansas City Star reported .
 But Paul said the boat would have been heavily modified to make it longer so that only part of it dates to World War II.
 He said it would still have the design flaw he identified in his report.